cnr-ibba/BIOINFO-guidelines/docs/general/conda.rst

   $ conda activate R-4.3

-You should see that the environment name near the bash prompt changed to the desidered environment.
+You should see that the environment name near the bash prompt changed to the desired environment.
 In order to exit the current environment (and return to your previous environment), you have to deactivate with::